nepanji/SQL-Challenge/README.md

 Insert image

-To my surprise, I learned that I earn the minimum salary in the company.
+To my surprise, I learned that I earn the minimum salary of $40K.